DevOps-Don/gcp-devops-project/readme.md

-# This is a repo for our new GCP DevOps project
+# Docker Flask application

+- This app is written in Python
+- It will be deployed on GKE